franconti/Understanding-and-Predicting-Property-Maintenance-Fines/README.md

          0 = Responsible, non-compliant
          1 = Responsible, compliant
         compliance_detail - More information on why each ticket was marked compliant or non-compliant

+DATA CLEANING

+After a look of the variables were removed Variables that contained payment information, Variables  with too many missing/null values, Variables that contained too many categories.

+Number of unique values in violation_code: 235
+Number of unique values in violation_description: 258 Number of unique values in violation_street_name: 1791 Number of unique values in disposition: 9
+Number of unique values in zip_code: 5643
+Number of unique values in inspector_name: 173